mcfnord/cem/src/ref/background.md

     did not know, and that she needed to ask Donna why.
 Charlotte observed and participated in the conversation.

--   I called police twice with regard to the custody of Chloe.
-The day before the first call to police was April 11, 2014.
-Donna Mairs (Emily’s mother) picked Chloe up from school but did not bring her home as agreed.
-I called and she answered but then we were disconnected.
-Immediately, I called again and nobody answered.
-    Immediately I called again.
-Donna then asked if Chloe could stay the night, but I declined.
-I picked Chloe up and returned her home.

--   At the start of 2014, Donna explained that the purchase of Richard’s truck was financed based on overtime pay, which had since disappeared.

--   Emily told Donna about Emily's plan in January, 2014.
-Donna claimed I was too old to raise Chloe.
-Huh?

 -   Donna appears to fear Howard Dempsey, who she knows to be a retired junior high school teacher: